Persian literature: In Afghanistan

 Very gradually new styles found their way into literature and literary circles despite the efforts of traditionalists.
 The first book of new poems was published in the year 1957 (1336 AH), and in 1962 (1341 AH), a collection of modern Persian (Dari) poetry was published in Kabul.
 The first group to write poems in the new style consisted of Mahmud Farani, Baregh Shafi’i, Solayman Layeq, Sohail, Ayeneh and a few others.
-Later, Vasef Bakhtari, Asadullah Habib and Latif Nazemi, and others joined the group.
+Later, Vasef Bakhtari, Assadullah Habib and Latif Nazemi, and others joined the group.
 Each had his own share in modernizing Persian poetry in Afghanistan.
 Other notable figures include Leila Sarahat Roshani, Sayed Elan Bahar, Parwin Pazwak, and Qahar Asi.
 Poets like Mayakovsky, Yase Nien and Lahouti (an Iranian poet living in exile in Russia) exerted a special influence on the Persian poets in Afghanistan.
 The influence of Iranians (e.g. Farrokhi Yazdi and Ahmad Shamlou) on the newly established Afghan prose and poetry, especially in the second half of the 20th century, must also be taken into consideration.

 Prominent novelists and short story writers from Afghanistan include Akram Osman, known especially for Real Men Keep Their Word (مرداره قول اس), written in part in Kabuli dialect, and Rahnaward Zaryab.
 Some prominent writers from Afghanistan like Asef Soltanzadeh, Reza Ebrahimi, Ameneh Mohammadi, and Abbas Jafari grew up in Iran and were influenced by Iranian writers and teachers.

 In Tajikistan

 The new poetry in Tajikistan is mostly concerned with the way of life of people and is revolutionary.
 From the 1950s until the advent of new poetry in France, Asia and Latin America, the impact of the modernization drive was strong.
 In the 1960s, modern Iranian poetry and that of Mohammad Iqbal Lahouri made a profound impression in Tajik poetry.
 This period is probably the richest and most prolific period for the development of themes and forms in Persian poetry in Tajikistan.
 Some Tajik poets were mere imitators, and one can easily see the traits of foreign poets in their work.
 Only two or three poets were able to digest the foreign poetry and compose original poetry.
 In Tajikistan, the format and pictorial aspects of short stories and novels were taken from Russian and other European literature.
-Some of Tajikistan's prominent names in Persian literature are Golrokhsar Safi Eva, Mo'men Ghena'at, Farzaneh Khojandi, Bozor Sobir, and Layeq Shir-Ali.
+Some of Tajikistan's prominent names in Persian literature are Golrokhsar Safi Eva, Mo'men Ghena'at, Farzaneh Khojandi, Bozor Sobir, and Lāyiq Shēralī.